Bob Colacello: Early career and Interview years

-In 1983, Colacello left Interview due to tensions with Warhol.
-He cited not receiving credit for books he ghostwrote, and Warhol's jealousy over the attention Colacello received from Nancy Reagan among the reasons for his departure.
-According to Warhol: The Biography by Victor Bockris, Colacello and Warhol's relationship deteriorated partly because Colacello had been "trying to stake a claim to an inordinate share of control over Andy Warhol Enterprises."
+In 1983, Colacello left Interview following growing tensions with Warhol.
+He later cited disputes over credit for books he had ghostwritten and Warhol's jealousy over the attention he received from First lady Nancy Reagan among the reasons for his departure.
+According to Victor Bockris' book Warhol: The Biography (1989), their relationship had also deteriorated as Colacello sought greater control over Andy Warhol Enterprises.